Land use - residential

 The most common reason for delay is submission of an incomplete application, which is then returned to the applicant.

-If your application is accepted, you will be notified if Advertising is required.
+If your application is accepted, you'll be notified if Advertising is required.
 Please wait for confirmation before advertising.